LeusExMachina/Statistics-blog/homework7/researches7.md

 # Research 15 - Lebesgue-Stieltjes integration

-In order to define the Lebesgue-Stieltjes integration, we first need to define the Lebesgue integration, of which the Lebesgue-Stieltjes one is a generalization.
+In order to define the Lebesgue-Stieltjes integration, we first need to define the Lebesgue integration, of which the Lebesgue-Stieltjes is a generalization.
 To do that, we start from a generic definition of integral.

 ## Lebesgue integration

 In mathematics, the integral of a non-negative function of a single variable can be regarded, in the simplest case, as the area between the graph of that function and the x-axis.
-This definition led to the mathematical formulation of the Riemann integrals, where a certain portion of the domain of a function is divided in intervals, and we approximate the area under the function as the sum of the areas of the rectangles built on that intervals, which height is given by the graph of the function in that intervals.
+This definition led to the mathematical formulation of the Riemann integrals, where a certain portion of the domain of a function is divided in to intervals, and we approximate the area under the function as the sum of the areas of the rectangles built on those intervals, whose heights are given by the graph of the function in those intervals.
 Reducing the length of the intervals into infinitesimals $dx$, we obtain the area under the function without approximation.

-This definition works pretty well for simple functions, but what about for more exotic functions?
-An example of function that can't be integrated under the Riemann definition is the Dirichlet function, defined as:
+This definition suffices for simple functions, but not for more exotic functions.
+An example of a function that cannot be integrated under the Riemann definition is the Dirichlet function, defined as:

 $${\mathbf {1} _{\mathbb {Q} }(x)={\begin{cases}1&x\in \mathbb {Q} \\0&x\notin \mathbb {Q} \end{cases}}}$$

-This function is nowhere continuous and so can't be integrated under Riemann definition.
-Henri Lebesgue expanded the definition of integration in order to integrate also more complex functions: for example, the above Dirichlet function can be integrated with the Lebesgue integrals.
+This function is nowhere continuous and so cannot be integrated under the Riemann definition.
+Henri Lebesgue expanded the definition of integration in order to include also more complex functions: for example, the above Dirichlet function can be integrated with the Lebesgue integrals.

 ### Intuition behind Lebesgue integrals [1](https://en.wikipedia.org/wiki/Lebesgue_integration#Intuitive_interpretation)

-Let's now see the difference between Riemann integrals and Lebesgue integrals from an intuitive point of view.
+Let's now examine the difference between Riemann integrals and Lebesgue integrals from an intuitive point of view.

 For the Riemann integral, the domain is partitioned into intervals, and bars are constructed to meet the height of the graph.
 The areas of these bars are added together, and this approximates the integral, in effect by summing areas of the form ${f(x)dx}$ where ${f(x)}$ is the height of a rectangle and ${dx}$ is its width.